jshamash/docsearch-api/README.md

 * Multi-word searches are possible, simply put the query terms in quotations, for example: `/documents?q="multi word query"`
 * Search terms cannot contain non-alphanumeric characters.
 These will in fact be treated as spaces.
+* Higher weight is given to a match if the document's title matches the search query, as opposed to just its body.